 Most people need to preserve full control over their assets during life, protecting against future uncertainties and prioritizing loved ones first.
 Others may choose to maximize tax and financial benefits that could result from their philanthropy.
 There is tremendous flexibility to accomplish both personal and philanthropic goals in an estate plan.

 Every estate gift, large or small, helps strengthen CCD in permanent ways.
 To learn more, please explore the menu below.
-Also, feel free to contact Leah Goss.
+Also, feel free to contact Shelley Banker.
 All inquiries are held in strict confidence and there is never an expectation or obligation to complete a gift.

 An estate gift can establish an endowed scholarship, grow an existing scholarship endowment, provide permanent support for an educational program, or meet other urgent needs.
 The donor defines the impact they want to make.